kenanmorani/Machine_Learning_idu/README.md

-### Machine learning projects on structed and non structered data
+### Machine learning projects on structed and non-structered data
 This resporatory inclides two different projects.
 A case study of the effects of changing the learning rate on model perfomance for image classificaiton tasks and a study using hospital records of cardiac failure patients dataset for heart failure predictions. <br/>

 ## 1. Case Study of learning rate effects vs model performance